hyphanet/website/content/2019-09-09-false-positives.md

 e.g. finding the originator of a request, but which are wrong, e.g. pointing to the wrong persion.

-Second definition: A freenet node is Freenet running on a computer.
+Second definition: A Freenet node is Freenet running on a computer.

 When observing Freenet, false positives most likely happen because of misunderstanding how Freenet routing works, how file transfer works,